A Roadmap for Change

 Dr. Gutierrez has identified a second group of district administrators and teachers who will attend MSC in June 2019 to continue growing a guiding coalition of district staff who will lead the change in district and campus cultures.
 We have begun discussing plans for next school year, including expanding the Collaborative Instructional Review Process to all of our elementary campuses using the roadmap that was developed this school year with our secondary campuses.
 We are living our vision and truly on our way to transforming “exceptional students to exceptional citizens,” as our mission statement notes.

-Join Seguin ISD and more than 5,000 educators in 100+ sessions at the 27th Annual Model Schools Conference in Washington, D.C., from June 23–26, 2019, where you can learn what steps to take to act for impact in your school or district.
+Join more than 5,000 educators in 100+ sessions at the 2020 Model Schools Conference in Orlando, Florida, from June 28–July 1, 2020, where you can learn how to connect with courage to drive innovation and change in your school or district.